CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 1. Add authentication to the Mirror Sample by using the [Unity Authentication Guide](../authentication.md)
 2. Remove the `Network Manager HUD` from your `NetworkManager` object

-### Add Peer to Peer Matchmaking
+### Add Matchmaking
-1. Configure your running Catena instance using the [Configuring The Catena Backend](#configuring-the-catena-backend) documentation above
-2. Replace the contents of your `SceneManager.cs` file with the below code
+1. Replace the contents of your `SceneManager.cs` file with the below code

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c